mundorfd/dm-work-vault/EMGT_562_user_stories.md

    I want the matching items to appear in a randomized order each time I attempt the activity, So that I cannot simply memorize positions and must actively engage with the content.
 	- _Related Requirement: Randomization of items for each attempt (Randomization)_
+	- _note from Doug: Re: randomness: the dev version of the app is random but set via a seed, so it produces the same results each time.
+That'll help us with testing but won't appear to meet that requirement.
+The prod version then switches to actual random._
 - **As a student**,
    I want an optional text box to explain my reasoning for my matches, So that I can justify my answers and earn additional points.